jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 const handleDecrement = () => {};
 ```

-Now let's move the `setState` function calls into their corresponding `handler` as well as replace the anonymous function call with our handlers
+Now let's move the `setState` function calls into their corresponding `handler` functions and update the `onClick` to reflect this refactor.

 ```js
 const handleIncrement = () => {